 The modernist "Dada" movement (Dadaism) of the 1920s was co-founded

 The Merry Cemetery or the Happy Graveyard (Cimitirul Vesel ) in the village of Săpânța - Maramureş region is one of the world's most unique resting places that has become a populat tourist attraction!
-It is famous for its over 800 colorful gravestones, carved in oak, decorated with colorful motifs and funny epitaphs about the deceased.
+It is known around the world for its over 800 colorful gravestones, carved in oak, decorated with colorful motifs and funny epitaphs about the deceased.

 A Romanian newspaper has set the record for the most expensive newspaper copy in the world.